AutomatedIT/vagrant/LAMP/instructions.md

 ### Linux:

+You should be able to find the package that suits your OS on the USB stick at /VBox/Linux.

+Install using e.g.: `sudo yum install -y <file>.rpm` or `sudo dpkg -i <file>.deb`

 Confirm that vagrant is up and running by running `vagrant` - you should see:
 ```
 Usage: vagrant [options] <command> [<args>]